json-schema-org/website/pages/understanding-json-schema/structuring.md

-> The `$ref` at `/properties/shipping_address` can resolve just fine without a non-relative base URI to resolve against, but the `$ref` at `/properties/billing_address` can\'t resolve to a non-relative URI and therefore can\'t can be used to retrieve the address schema.
+> The `$ref` at `/properties/shipping_address` can resolve just fine without a non-relative base URI to resolve against, but the `$ref` at `/properties/billing_address` can\'t resolve to a non-relative URI and therefore can\'t be used to retrieve the address schema.

 <Keywords label="single: \$defs single: structuring; \$defs" />